gum1x/Telegramadbotweb/README_WEB.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the same license as the original Telegram-AdBot project.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## Support

-If you need help:
+For issues and questions:
 1. Check the troubleshooting section
-2. Look at the console logs
+2. Review the logs
-3. Verify your configuration
-4. Test with a simple setup first

----

-**Enjoy your simplified Telegram AdBot with web interface! 🚀**
+3. Create an issue on GitHub